 Plastic is the workhorse material of the modern day economy and is extensively used in manufacturing packaging.
 Over the last few years, plastic consumption has increased rapidly.
 Even though plastics have a lot of useful properties, they also generate waste.
 Plastic packaging is one of the major contributors.
+Why is it so difficult to get rid of plastic or at least reduce its consumption?

 One of the major causes of plastic pollution is plastic that is not recycled.
 A lot of countries and region do not actively encourage recycling and often plastics end up in the landfill or in oceans.
 Furthermore, some plastics are non-recyclable.
 These include plastic wraps, Styrofoam cups and plates, CD cases, and so on.
 According to the Swedish EPA, only 47% of all the plastics in the Swedish market was recycled in 2016.
 That still leaves behind over 100,000 tonnes of plastic.